setulparmar/Landslide-Detection-and-Prediction/README.md

 # Landslide-Prediction

-This project was done during my summer internship under Associate Prof. Gagan Raj Gupta at IIT - Bhilai
+This project is in progress currently in my summer internship under Associate Prof. Gagan Raj Gupta at IIT - Bhilai

---> Automated crowdsourcing of data from various resources about landslides in india with the help of general and focused crawler with the help of self made JSON configuration file.
+--> Daily crowdsourcing from youtube and twitter about landslides in india using general and focused crawler with the help of JSON configuration file.

---> We then automated preprocessing the data using different methods such as NLP techniques , hard coding to remove irrelevant data from Youtube dataset.
-Also if queries were in hindi language, it gets converted into english.
+--> Further,did the data preprocessing using different methods of NLP techniques , hard coding to filter out irrelevant data from Youtube dataset.

+--> Youtube Dataset was then used to do data analysis and clustering using pre trained sentence transformer models and unsupervised approach.

---> Youtube Dataset was then used to Rank important keywords using YAKE library so as to do more research about some particular landslide event using our focused crawler.
+--> Then extracted keywords with their ranks using YAKE library so as to do more research about some important landslide event using focused crawler.

---> I used the data that my teammates collected from NASA inventory to do analyse data and finding which districts has most no. of landslides and then made another datasets for top 5 districts further for binary classification
+--> Further did binary time series classification per district for top 5 districts where landslides occurs the most.

---> For classification , Explanatory variables were Rainfall data , Month and elevation to do binary classification using various Machine Learning and Deep Learning Algorithms.
+--> For classification , Explanatory variables were Rainfall data , Month and earthquake data where applied various machine Learning and designed deep Learning algorithms to predict whether there will be landslide or not.

 --> We also are currently working on developing novel NLP model to Extract Facts and location from the GSI dataset and other inventories.
-I also Improved time complexity using implementation of TRIE data structure to have faster location extraction.
+Also improved time complexity using implementation of TRIE data structure to have faster location extraction.

+Note : Daily automatic collection and filtering was there with the help of scheduling in deepnote.com